Current employer: Real Ideas

 Working in a field which is heavily reliant on grants from trusts, foundations, and councils mean lots of organisations are in a constant cycle of applying for funding and coping with the stress that surrounds it.

 As part of my role at Plymouth Dance, I started to tackle this with the development of corporate relationships, and this is something that will stay with me as an area of passion and focus in my new role at Real Ideas.

 What is the best, most exciting or fun thing that you have done in your career?

-I am incredibly fortunate to have had opportunities that have excited me on a regular basis: booking and running a ten date tour, performing at The Theatre Royal with ADAPT (Exim’s Youth Dance Company), and hosting a VIP reception at U.Dance 2015 attended by corporate sponsors, dignitaries, and Richard Alston… It’s been a roller-coaster!
-Although I am only three months into my role with RIO, it’s certainly going to be an exciting place to continue.
+I am incredibly fortunate to have had opportunities that have excited me on a regular basis: booking and running a ten-date tour, performing at The Theatre Royal with ADAPT (Exim’s Youth Dance Company), and hosting a VIP reception at U.Dance 2015 attended by corporate sponsors, dignitaries, and Richard Alston… It’s been a roller-coaster!
+Although I am only three months into my role with Real Ideas, it’s certainly going to be an exciting place to continue.

 How did studying at Plymouth help you?

-As a company, Exim have a great relationship with the University and I saw many of the lecturers on a regular basis when I was there.
-Exim are actually made up of alumni with a graduate from each year of the dance theatre course and my best friends are also alumni… I am surrounded by Plymouth University alumni.
+Exim is actually made up of alumni with a graduate from each year of the dance theatre course and my best friends are also alumni… I am surrounded by University of Plymouth alumni.

 Would you recommend undertaking a course with the University of Plymouth, and why?